Denominators in cluster algebras of affine type

 \begin{proof} Note that there is a hereditary algebra $H'$, with $\C_{H'} = \C_H$, such that $\tau T''$ as a $H'$-module has only regular and preprojective direct summands (see Remark~\ref{r:transjective}).
 Assume $\ql M \leq t$, and that the rank of $\T$ is $t+1$.
 Let $U =\tau T' = \tau N_1 \amalg \dots \amalg \tau N_{t-1} \amalg \tau M$ be the tilting object in $\W_{\tau M}$.

 Using Proposition~\ref{old} and Lemma~\ref{l:move}, we have that all tilting objects in $\W_{\tau M}$ can be reached from $U$ by a finite number of exchanges, given by exchange sequences in $\W_{\tau M}$.
 Using Lemma~\ref{l:app-extend} these exchange sequences are also exchange sequences in $\mod H'$ and hence in $\C_{H'} = \C_H$.
 This shows (a).
-For (b) it suffices to show that each such exhange pair is compatible with $T$.
+For (b) it suffices to show that each such exchange pair is compatible with $T$.
 Consider the exchange triangle